openshift-evangelists/openshift-workshops/quotas.md

 ![ResourceQuota](images/quota-3.png)

-Go to project *Settings* and check out the resource limits.
+Go to project *Resources>Quota* and check out the resource limits.
 You should see a warning triangle near Pods stating you have reached the max limit of 5 Pods in your project.

 ![ResourceQuota](images/quota-4.png)

-Check out *Browse* > *Events* in your project.
+Check out *Monitoring* then *View details* on the right hand side, that shows you the *Events* in your project.
 You will see an event stating that platform has failed to create new pods due to reaching a limit of 5 Pods.

 ![ResourceQuota](images/quota-5.png)